Speaker of the National Assembly of Azerbaijan

-The Speaker of the National Assembly of Azerbaijan Republic (Azərbaycan Respublikası Milli Məclisinin Spikeri), also called Chairman of the National Assembly (Milli Məclisinin Sədri) is the Speaker of Azerbaijani Parliament.
+The Speaker of the National Assembly of Azerbaijan Republic (Azərbaycan Respublikası Milli Məclisinin spikeri), officially Chairman of the Milli Majlis (Milli Məclisin sədri) is the Speaker of Azerbaijani Parliament.
 The current Speaker is Sahiba Gafarova.
-According to the amendments to the Azerbaijani Constitution of 1995 and 2016, the Speaker is the fourth in line of succession to presidency after the Vice President of Azerbaijan and the Prime Minister of Azerbaijan, in that sequence.
+According to the amendments to the Azerbaijani Constitution of 1995 and 2016, the Speaker is the fourth in line of succession to presidency after the First Vice President of Azerbaijan, Vice Presidents of Azerbaijan (currently vacant) and the Prime Minister of Azerbaijan, in that sequence.